RobustIntelligence/helm/README.md

     - A dedicated Robust Intelligence namespace
 2. [Helm](https://helm.sh/) (version 3)
 3. [kubectl](https://kubernetes.io/docs/reference/kubectl/kubectl/)
+4. A read token for the Robust Intelligence artifact repository as a [K8s secret](https://kubernetes.io/docs/concepts/configuration/secret/#docker-config-secrets)

 ### Recommended K8s Cluster Configuration
 The core charts (`rime` and `rime-agent`) can be deployed to a single namespace.